Table of contents

 Next, you need to validate Bob's public key using his fingerprint.

-Update: 05.02.2012: A good friend of mine made me aware that the above statement is incorrect.
 It is important to verify the entire fingerprint and not just the last eight characters.
 The reason for this is because a man-in-the-middle attack could generate a "fuzzy fingerprint", which could fool someone into accepting a false fingerprint.
 Fuzzy Fingerprints Attacking Vulnerabilities in the Human Brain

 Once Bob's public key has been verified, you need to import his key: